minprog/adventure/steps/1 introduction/index.md

 The third and final part describes objects that may be found in the game.
 You will not use these in the "standard edition" of this problem.

-Also included in your distribution is `SmallAdv.dat`, which is a bit larger and includes more advanced interactions.
+Also included in your distribution is `SmallAdv.dat`, which is a bit larger and includes more advanced interactions, as well as `Crowther.dat`, which is the full game.

 ### `adventure.py`

 Take a look at `adventure.py`.
-The file has three main components.
+The file has two parts.

-1. The `import` statement.
-Instead of working from a single file, we've split our two classes into separate files, in order to keep our files relatively short and tidy.
-To be able to access the Room class from the `adventure.py` file, we use `import`.

-2. The biggest part of the file is the `Adventure` class, which contain all methods that make the game work.
+1. The `Adventure` class contains all methods that make the game work:

 	- The `__init__` method ensures that all is set for playing an adventure game.
-In particular, it uses the other methods to load game data, build a structure of rooms, and point `current_room` to the first room in the map.
+In particular, it uses other methods to load game data and point `current_room` to the first room in the map.

-	- The `load_rooms` method opens and parses the data files, and creates `Room` objects with that data.
-We'll explain more in step 1, below.
+	- The `room_description` method provides the description of the current room, the room the player is in.

 	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.

-	- The `get_description` method provides the description of the current room, the room the player is in.

-3. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
+2. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
 After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.

 > A hard constraint in this program is that the `Adventure` class may not `print` anything.
 All other printing should be done in the `__main__` part.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
-It may not access methods and/or attributes from the `Room class`.
-Each class will have separate responsibilities.
+It may not access methods and/or attributes from other classes that you will be writing.
+As such, each class will have separate responsibilities.